habchab/raspberry_py_switch_controller/README.md

 Note, scripts can run concurrently, but inputs from the controller may only be useful during pauses.

+## Xbox Controller over LAN (Educational)
+The controller data can be streamed over LAN with e.g. netcat.

+On the Raspberry Pi connected to the Nintendo Switch:

+    nc -klu -p44329 >/dev/hidg0

+On the system with the controller plugged in (might need to add argument to select device event#):

+    ./py_evdev_xbox.py | nc -u raspberrypi 44329

+Wi-Fi drops occasional UDP packets, so this isn't practical.
+SSH can probably be used but might incur weird latency issues.
+Ethernet had the best performance, of course.

 ## References
 1. https://github.com/FeralAI/MPG
 1. https://github.com/progmem/Switch-Fightstick